GaloisInc/mir-json/libs/Patches.md

   which is unwanted here and results in an invalid reference after casting back.

+* Always use regular `sleep` in `std::sys::thread::unix::sleep_until` (last applied: June 10, 2026)

+  The `sleep_until` implementation on unix tries to use `clock_nanosleep` when applicable, by getting a `Timespec` out of the passed-in `time::Instant`.
+Our Crux-specific time implementation does not have a `Timespec` in it, so we instead always use the regular `sleep` function just like on other platforms.

 # Notes

 This section contains more detailed notes about why certain patches are written